Madhe Sahaba Agitation: Legacy

 On 3 September 1939, British Prime Minister Neville Chamberlain declared war on Germany.
 Shortly thereafter, Viceroy Lord Linlithgow announced that India, too, was at war with Germany.
 In 1939, Congress leaders resigned from all British Indian government to which they had been elected.
 By the 1940s, Muhammad Ali Jinnah had emerged as the leader of Indian Muslims and was popularly known as Quaid-e-Azam (‘Great Leader’).
 These political developments, along with debates over the status of Muslims in a future independent India, created an environment that compelled Muslims to set aside their sectarian disputes and focus on broader political issues.

 In 1944, Deobandi clerics established a separate organisation under the name Tanzim-i-Ahle Sunnat, specifically to attack Shia beliefs and practices while keeping the mainstream Deobandi leadership free from accusations of communalism.
 This allowed them to present themselves as secular nationalists.

 After the partition of India in 1947, many students of Molana Abdul Shakoor Lakhnavi and Molana Hussain Ahmad Madani migrated to Pakistan, where they either established seminaries or became part of Tanzim-e-Ahle Sunnat or Jamiat Ulema-i-Islam (JUI).
 They travelled extensively across the country, called for attacks on Shia processions, and authored books and tracts opposing Shia beliefs.
 Among them were Molana Noorul Hasan Bukhari, Molana Dost Muhammad Qureshi, Molana Abdus Sattar Taunsavi, Molana Mufti Mahmood, Molana Abdul Haq Haqqani, and Molana Sarfaraz Gakharvi.

 As early as 1949, a Muharram procession was attacked in Narowal.
 In the 1951 Punjab Assembly elections, voting for Shia candidates was declared prohibited, and they were labelled as infidels.
 In 1955, mourning processions were attacked at 25 locations across Punjab.
 That same year, a Balti imambargah in Karachi was attacked by a Deobandi mob, leaving twelve people severely injured.

 In 1957, three mourners were killed when a Muharram procession was attacked in Sitpur village of Muzaffargarh district.
 In the same year, one person was killed and three others were seriously injured when bricks and stones were thrown at a mourning procession in Ahmadpur Sharqi.
 In June 1958, Agha Mohsin, a prominent Shia orator, was assassinated in Bhakkar.

-The Therhi Massacre occurred on 3 June 1963, when Shias in the village of Therhi attempted to carry a taziya in procession.
-Upon hearing this news, students from a nearby Deobandi seminary in Khairpur went to Therhi and set fire to both the taziya and imambargah.
+The Therhi Massacre occurred on 3 June 1963, when Shias in the village of Therhi attempted to carry a tazia in procession.
+Upon hearing this news, students from a nearby Deobandi seminary in Khairpur went to Therhi and set fire to both the tazia and imambargah.
 In the ensuing violence, 120 people were brutally killed with meat cleavers and machetes.
 On the same day, a mourning procession at Bhati Gate, Lahore, was attacked with stones and knives, resulting in the deaths of two mourners and injuries to nearly a hundred others.
 Mourners were also attacked in Narowal, Chiniot, and Quetta.